-The Contractor is furthermore required to comply with other relevant legislation which may apply to the proposed activities.
+The Contractor is furthermore required to comply with other relevant legislation that may apply to the proposed activities.
 This may include, but not be limited to:

-1. An environmental authorisation from the Department of Economic Development, Environmental Affairs and Tourism (DEDEAT), issued in terms of the National Environmental Management Act (NEMA), EIA Regulations for the implementation of listed activities.
-Construction may only commence once this has been granted.
+- 1. An environmental authorisation from the Department of Economic Development, Environmental Affairs and Tourism (DEDEAT), issued in terms of the National Environmental Management Act (NEMA), EIA Regulations for the implementation of listed activities.
+Construction may only commence once this has been granted. - NFA-protected trees were identified on-site, application for permits to destroy or prune protected trees are to be made through the DFFE prior to construction commencing.